Correlation Between Bon Natural and Grand Havana

 Pair Corralation between Bon Natural and Grand Havana

 Considering the 90-day investment horizon Bon Natural Life is expected to under-perform the Grand Havana.
-But the stock apears to be less risky and, when comparing its historical volatility, Bon Natural Life is 1.9 times less risky than Grand Havana.
-The stock trades about -0.13 of its potential returns per unit of risk.
-The Grand Havana is currently generating about 0.05 of returns per unit of risk over similar time horizon.
-If you would invest 0.07 in Grand Havana on December 1, 2024 and sell it today you would earn a total of 0.00 from holding Grand Havana or generate 0.0% return on investment over 90 days.
+In addition to that, Bon Natural is 1.69 times more volatile than Grand Havana.
+It trades about -0.14 of its total potential returns per unit of risk.
+Grand Havana is currently generating about 0.01 per unit of volatility.
+If you would invest 0.06 in Grand Havana on December 26, 2024 and sell it today you would lose (0.01) from holding Grand Havana or give up 16.67% of portfolio value over 90 days.

 Time Period3 Months [change]